react-native-community/discussions-and-proposals/proposals/0000-enhanced-lifecycle-aware-module-registry.md

 }
 ```

-By implementing the `RNLifecycleAwareModule` interface, library developers can ensure that their modules respond appropriately to lifecycle events without requiring additional setup from the application developers.
+By implementing the `RNLifecycleAwareModule` interface, library developers can ensure that their modules respond appropriately to lifecycle events without requiring additional setup from application developers.
+This approach streamlines integration, reducing manual coding and improving consistency across projects.

-However the design details here are just a demonstration and the actual implementation may vary.
-This implementation ca be baked into the current interface or a new interface can be introduced.
+While the design details here serve as a conceptual demonstration, the actual implementation may differ based on React Native's evolving architecture.
+For instance, this could either extend the current module registry or involve introducing a new interface entirely, which may cause breaking changes in some scenarios.
+These considerations would require careful evaluation during the development phase.

 ## Drawbacks